 For years, when I thought of going off on big adventures, I thought of cross-country road trips; long, boring flights that I would regret booking until I arrived at my destination; and hiking over trails that might actually challenge my endurance.

-However, my useless passport (Jamaican), a Third World salary, and the limited vacation time from the 9-5 slave-job that paid it, limited any possibility of that ever happening.
+However, my Jamaican passport, a Third World salary, and the limited vacation time from the 9-5 slave-job that paid it, limited any possibility of that ever happening.

 Leaving the Island Life Behind